hlrs-vis/osgcal/README.txt

      osgCalViewer <...>.caf   - view specified animation
      osgCalViewer --help      - for additional command line parameters

-   In the viewer itself you can switch animations using '1', '2', etc. keys and '0' key to stop animation.
+   In the viewer itself you can run and switch animation cycles using '1', '2', etc. keys and '0' key to stop animation.
+Using 'Ctrl+1', 'Ctrl+2', etc. keys you can run single animation.
    Also you can use 'h' key to see other available key combinations.

  * osgCalPreparer[.exe] -- meshes cache file preparer.
 Use it to